-3D baroclinic ocean general circulation models, based on primitive equations (Ciliberti et al., 2022), are widely used in operational oceanography (e.g., NEMO, HYCOM, ROMS, MOM, MITgcm, CROCO, FVCOM, SHYFEM, SCHISM, FESOM, MPAS) for ocean circulation forecasting systems, also providing a valuable solution for forecasting sea level changes (Irazoqui Apecechea et al., 2023; Melet et al., 2021).
-More complex and expensive than storm surge models previously described, they can simulate mean sea level changes due to ocean circulations as well as tides and storm surges when forced by surface atmospheric pressure and wind, coherently with other ocean state variables (e.g., 3D temperature, salinity, ocean currents).
+The 3D baroclinic ocean general circulation models, based on primitive equations (Ciliberti et al., 2022), are widely used in operational oceanography (e.g. NEMO, HYCOM, ROMS, MOM, MITgcm, CROCO, FVCOM, SHYFEM, SCHISM, FESOM, MPAS) for ocean circulation forecasting systems, also providing a valuable solution for forecasting sea level changes (Irazoqui Apecechea et al., 2023; Melet et al., 2021).
+More complex and expensive than storm surge models previously described, they can simulate mean sea level changes due to ocean circulations, along with tides and storm surges when forced by surface atmospheric pressure and wind, coherently with other ocean state variables (e.g. 3D temperature, salinity, ocean currents).
 Operational systems also usually assimilate observations.
-Of particular importance for the representation of sea level changes are the assimilation of satellite altimetry data, to directly constrain total sea level, in situ profiles of temperature and salinity, to constrain the steric and dynamic component of sea level, and satellite gravimetry data, to constrain the mass component of global mean sea level rise.
+Of particular importance for the representation of sea level changes are the assimilation of satellite altimetry data, to directly constrain total sea level; in situ profiles of temperature and salinity, to constrain the steric and dynamic component of sea level; and satellite gravimetry data, to constrain the mass component of global mean sea level (GMSL) rise.
 The assimilation of satellite altimetry exerts a major constraint on such forecasting systems to increase their skills (Hamon et al., 2019; Le Traon et al., 2017).

-Due to the Boussinesq approximation in primitive-equation models, the global mean (or spatial average in an area-limited, regional model) steric sea level change cannot be explicitly simulated.
+Due to the Boussinesq approximation in primitiveequation models, the global mean (or spatial average in an area-limited regional model) steric sea level change cannot be explicitly simulated.
 However, this time-dependent scalar can be diagnosed from the temperature and salinity fields (Griffies and Greatbatch, 2012) and added to simulated sea level changes.
-Spatial gradients of steric sea level changes are directly simulated in primitive equations models, through changes in temperature and salinity inducing differences in density and circulation changes.
+Spatial gradients of steric sea level changes are directly simulated in primitive-equation models through changes in temperature and salinity inducing differences in density and circulation changes.
 Another limitation stems from the use of a constant, uniform gravity field and the approximation of spherical geopotential surfaces.
-This approximation does not allow to represent the changes in Earth gravity, rotation and solid-earth deformation (the so-called GRD effects, Gregory et al., 2019, Mitrovica et al., 2011) due to the transfer of water from land to the ocean (e.g., melting mountain glaciers, mass loss of ice sheets, changes in land water storage), which contribute to regional departures from the global mean sea level rise.
+This approximation does not allow us to represent the changes in the Earth's gravity and rotation or solid-Earth deformation (the so-called GRD effects; Gregory et al., 2019; Mitrovica et al., 2011) due to the transfer of water from land to the ocean (e.g. melting mountain glaciers, mass loss of ice sheets, changes in land water storage), which contribute to regional departures from the global mean sea level rise.

-As hydrodynamical models, operational OGCMs can be used to forecast sea level changes from global scales (Global Ocean Physics Analysis and Forecast, 2023) to coastal scales (Figure 3).
-For instance, the skills of the regional operational ocean forecasting systems (OOFS) of the Copernicus Marine Service covering European Seas to forecast sea level extremes were evaluated (Irazoqui Apecechea et al., 2023) showing satisfactory performance, with yet an underprediction of peak magnitudes of both extreme sea levels and of their surge components.
-For these OOFS, forecasts skills are stable for the first three days of the forecasts, but decreased at 4-day and longer forecast lead times, demonstrating the suitability of the systems for early warning applications.
-Consideration of the possible sea level processes included in these regional models must be made, when comparing/validating with local tide gauge data.
-This may require additional pre-processing of tide gauge data to deal with higher frequency sea level oscillations often recorded at very local scales and contributing to local extremes.
+As hydrodynamical models, operational OGCMs can be used to forecast sea level changes from global scales (E.U.
+Copernicus Marine Service Information, 2024) to coastal scales (Fig. 3).
+For instance, the skills of the regional operational ocean forecasting systems (OOFSs) of the Copernicus Marine Service covering European seas to forecast sea level extremes were evaluated (Irazoqui Apecechea et al., 2023), showing satisfactory performance, with an underprediction of peak magnitudes of both extreme sea levels and their surge components.
+For these OOFSs, forecast skills are stable for the first 3 d of the forecasts but decrease at forecast lead times of 4 d and longer, demonstrating the suitability of the systems for early warning applications.
+The possible sea level processes included in these regional models must be taken into consideration when comparing/validating with local tide gauge data.
+This may require additional pre-processing of tide gauge data to deal with higher-frequency sea level oscillations often recorded at very local scales and contributing to local extremes.
 Adding sea ice effects in a global operational model was shown to improve total water level forecasts (Wang and Bernier, 2023).